Sjofartsdirektoratet/SFI_Ontology/PythonFiles/README.md

 `main.py` - Runs on files from lib.
 Reads the data and convert it into a knowlegde graph by combining the stottr files and running lutra.
 `load_dbpedia.py` - Loads information from DBpedia based on the ID of each node in the knowlegde graph.
 Finds nodes by reading PDF.

+## Python lib
+`SFI_pdf_transform.py` - Reads the pdf document about SFI.
+Cleans up the lines and extract the important information.
+Return information in a JSON-LD like form.
+`make_tree_to_rdf.py` - This file has two classes:
+			 *`Make_tree`: This takes inn the JSON-like data and converts it into a tree.
+Their placement is based on the number code the item has.
+Then class returns a list of tuples with enough information to make RDF.
+			 *`Convert_to_pdf`: Some text